Rub-A-Dub-Dub (novel): Summary

 Mister Bob (real name Robert Forrester) works as a cleaner and trolley service operator for a privatized train company, often on an all-night sleeper service between Scotland and London.
 Landscapes and accents change as he rides up and down the UK.
 He accepts the reality of his job but finds it unpleasant, and the line between his unpaid commute and the job itself is indistinct.
-He suffers from anxiety, alcoholism, obesity, hair loss and gingevitis.
+He has anxiety, alcoholism, obesity, hair loss and gingevitis.
 He also has nagging concerns about free will and makes gradual but noncommittal preparations for his suicide.
 He regularly experiences "Panic Visions": hallucinations that feel briefly real.

 A colleague, Tracey, appears to be attracted to Mister Bob.
 Tracey is also an alcoholic but, unlike Mister Bob, is charismatic and displays an irreverent confidence.
 Together they skive, retreating to Mister Bob's sleeper cabin or to an empty First Class carriage to drink lager.
 In one such rendezvous, Tracey drunkenly suggests he might have more luck with women (i.e. herself) if he bathed more often and didn't smell.

 Mister Bob throws himself into this assignment.
 He discovers luxury soap and other commercial goods pointing to more pleasant lives and more positive ways to think of himself.
 His soaks connect him nostalgically to childhood, promoting lengthy ruminations about himself, his personal history, and his place in the 21st century.

 His life improves and his "Panic Visions" subside.
 He reads an article in a women's magazine left in the netting on the back of a passenger chair about "self-care" and comes to understand his metamorphosis but remains confused as to why such humanitarian guidance isn't also extended to people like himself.

 When Mister Bob is presented with circumstances conducive to a drinking binge, he indulges willingly but is carried away when some younger men on a stag night include him in their drinking games.
 He reports to work the next day with a hangover and no uniform.
 In a confrontation with the train manager over professionalism, he is physically assaulted.
 The assault is witnessed by Tracey who, perhaps feeling sorry for him, meets Mister Bob for a sexual encounter during their night shift.

 Humiliation and confusion begin a negative spiral in Mister Bob, threatening to undo the progress he has made.
 He experiences a long and intense Panic Vision in which he believes the International Space Station is falling from the sky.
 The Panic Vision, combined with a message of emotional rejection from Tracey, brings back his suicidal thoughts.
 His suicide attempt is left incomplete however, when he slips on the bath mat and bangs his head on the side of the bathtub.
 As he loses consciousness, he hears a disturbing radio news report about a global pandemic.